Ericsson Mobility Report: Global 5G growth continues - India leading the way

 By 2028 5G is estimated to account for almost 80 percent of all FWA connections.

-India growth story: 5G subscriptions are expected to reach 700 million and are estimated to account for 57 percent of mobile subscriptions in the region by the end of 2028.
-Average data traffic per smartphone is projected to grow from 26 GB per month in 2022 to around 62 GB per month in 2028 – a CAGR of 16 percent.
-Total mobile data traffic is estimated to grow from 18 EB per month in 2022 to 58 EB per month in 2028, growing at a CAGR of 22 percent.
+Southeast Asia and Oceania highlights: Mobile data traffic per smartphone continues to grow strongly in Southeast Asia and Oceania and is expected to reach around 54 GB per month in 2028 – a CAGR of 24 percent.
+Total mobile data traffic is estimated to grow from around 13 EB per month in 2022 to 55 EB per month in 2028, growing at a CAGR of 27 percent.

 The June 2023 Ericsson Mobility Report includes four in-depth articles: